 It's a choose-your-own-adventure for things to do in Petra after the Siq and the Treasury.
 On the Street of Facades, see dozens of tombs and residences, ascend steep stairs for a spectacular view at the High Place of Sacrifice, be amazed at the Theater, and wander through the majestic Colonnaded Street.

-Wadi Rum is a tremendous red desert environment with numerous rock formations frequently appearing on the big screen, most notably as the romantic backdrop to David Lean's epic Lawrence of Arabia.
+- A Photo Session in Wadi Rum - Wadi Rum is a spectacular red desert environment with numerous rock formations frequently appearing on the big screen, most notably as the romantic backdrop to David Lean's epic Lawrence of Arabia.
 Due to the vivid red sands, it is also a favourite location for filmmakers to recreate the surface of Mars.

 Sunsets are very colourful here and are best enjoyed after an off-road trip through the desert and a night spent as a tenant of semi-nomadic Bedouins in black tents.

-Nothing compares to viewing the remains of Jerash for a sense of time travel.
-It is one of the best-preserved ancient Roman cities globally, with breath-taking sights ranging from colonnaded streets and temples to a vast sports arena that once held 15,000 people.
+- Time Travel to the Ruins of Jerash - Nothing compares to viewing the remains of Jerash for a sense of time travel.
+It is one of the best-preserved ancient Roman cities globally, with breathtaking sights ranging from collonaded streets and temples to a vast sports arena that once held 15,000 people.

-If that wasn't impressive enough, wait until the next.
-The Hippodrome, a sports field built around the second century, used to stage chariot races for thousands of spectators.
+If that needed to be more impressive, wait until you head to the Hippodrome, a sports field built around the second century, used to stage chariot races for thousands of spectators.
 Daily re-enactments with warring gladiators and chariots racing laps bring the ancient sport back to life.

-Think if one can't have a beach holiday in the Middle East because it's hot and dry?
-Reconsider the position.
+- Have a Beach Holiday at Aqaba - This one is for those wanting a beach holiday in the Middle East because when it's hot and dry.
 Aqaba, a seaside resort on Jordan's southern edge, offers visitors vacations along the Red Sea's magnificent shoreline.

-One doesn't have to travel to Petra to view Jordan's unique archaeological monuments.
-In reality, Amman, the capital (where you'll most likely arrive from abroad), is home to several fascinating ruins, many of which are within walking distance of one another.
+- Explore Amman's Roman Ruins - If you don’t have time, visit Petra to see Jordan's unique archaeological monuments, Amman.
+Jordan’s capital (where you'll most likely arrive from abroad) is home to several fascinating ruins, many of which are within walking distance.

 Tourists can also visit the nearby Nymphaeum, a Roman fountain erected about the same time as the theatre and the Odeon, a smaller 500-seat theatre.